Benchmarking Attacks on Learning with Errors: Lessons Learned

 \subsection{Q-ary Lattice Reduction}

-When reducing a lattice basis of the form : the short vectors are not always balanced, contrary to the common assumption in the literature.
-Figure \ref{fig:bkz_std} illustrates the standard deviations of the coefficients of the reduced vectors for $n=m=256$, $q=3329$, and $\omega=1$.
-It reveals that the BKZ algorithm reduces vectors from right to left, and depending on the block size $\beta$, it terminates at a certain point, leaving a portion of the vector unreduced.
-However, when $\beta$ is large enough, BKZ successfully reduces all components of the initial basis, producing balanced vectors.
-This unbalanced profile, initially demonstrated in the Cool \& Cruel attack of~\cite{nolte2024cool}, admits a powerful attack on sparse secrets.
+\ejw{The Cool \& Cruel attack paper~\cite{nolte2024cool} showed that when reducing a lattice basis of the form: the short vectors are not always balanced, contrary to the common assumption in the literature.
+In particular, letting $\mathbf{ U\Lambda} = (\omega \mathbf R, \mathbf{RA} \mod q)$ be the reduced matrix obtained by applying BKZ2.0 to $\mathbf \Lambda$, Figure \ref{fig:bkz_std} illustrates the standard deviations of the columns of $U\Lambda$ for $n=m=256$, $q=3329$, and $\omega=1$.
+It reveals that BKZ2.0 reduces vectors from right to left.
+Depending on the block size $\beta$, it terminates at a certain point, leaving a portion of the vector unreduced. ~\cite{nolte2024cool} used this to mount a powerful attack on sparse secrets.}

-If $\bf U = (L,R)$ is the unimodular matrix produced by BKZ applied to $\mathbf \Lambda$, then the resulting short vectors whose entries are shown in \cref{fig:bkz_std} are the rows of The left half of \cref{fig:bkz_std} reveals that the rows of $\bf R$ are not balanced either.
-This side of the graph plots $\omega \mathbf R$, and we see that the last columns of $\mathbf R$ have only small values.
-This means the BKZ algorithm underutilizes the later rows of the matrix $\mathbf{A}$.
-Future work should devote more study to this phenomenon and potential ways to exploit it.
+\ejw{We make two observations extending~\cite{nolte2024cool}.
+First, we observe experimentally that as the block size $\beta$ increases, BKZ2.0 tends towards reducing all components of the initial basis, producing balanced vectors, see \cref{fig:bkz_std}. } Furthermore, \ejw{we see that BKZ2.0 underutilizes the later rows of the matrix $\mathbf{A}$.} The left half of \cref{fig:bkz_std} reveals that the rows of $\bf R$ are not balanced either.
+This side of the graph plots $\omega \mathbf R$, and we see that the last columns of $\mathbf R$ have only small values, \ejw{indicating that BKZ2.0 has not fully used the later rows of $\mathbf{A}$.} Future work should study this phenomenon and ways to exploit it.

-\subsection{Discrepancy in BKZ timings}
+\subsection{Discrepancy in BKZ2.0 timings}

-Next, we highlight an interesting experimentally observed discrepancy in the predicted and actual BKZ loop time.
-We ran BKZ2 with $\beta$ ranging from $40$ to $54$ on qary-embedded (\cref{eq:qary}) ($m \times n$) LWE matrices with $n=512$, $m=712$, $q=3329$, and $\omega=4$ and measured the time it took for BKZ2 to complete one loop.
-We then computed the predicted loop cycle/time for BKZ with these setting with two enumeration SVP cost models: CheNgu12~\cite{CN11_BKZ} and ABLR21~\cite{albrecht2021lattice} (see Appendix~\ref{sec:bkz_timings} for details).
-Concrete BKZ loop times and estimated timings are in Table~\ref{tab:concrete_bkz_512_12}.
+Next, we highlight an interesting experimentally observed discrepancy in the predicted and actual BKZ2.0 loop time.
+We ran BKZ2.0 with $\beta$ ranging from $40$ to $54$ on q-ary-embedded (\cref{eq:qary}) ($m \times n$) LWE matrices with $n=512$, $m=712$, $q=3329$, and $\omega=4$ and measured the time it took for BKZ2.0 to complete one loop.
+We then computed the predicted loop cycle/time for BKZ2.0 with these settings with two enumeration SVP cost models: CheNgu12~\cite{CN11_BKZ} and ABLR21~\cite{albrecht2021lattice} (see Appendix~\ref{sec:BKZ2.0_timings} for details).
+Concrete BKZ2.0 loop times and estimated timings are in Table~\ref{tab:concrete_bkz_512_12}.